grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 1. Accessed from the Grafana main menu, newly installed data sources can be added immediately within the Data Sources section.
 Next, click the  "Add data source" button in the upper right.
 The data source will be available for selection in the Type select box.

-2. Select Azure Monitor from the Type dropdown:
+2. Select Azure Monitor from the Type dropdown:<br/>
 ![Data Source Type](https://raw.githubusercontent.com/grafana/azure-monitor-datasource/master/src/img/config_1_select_type.png)
 3. In the name field, fill in a name for the data source.
 It can be anything.
 Some suggestions are Azure Monitor or App Insights.